INULTUS - Claude Code, for your servers. With a leash.

 Ask your fleet anything

 Query your infrastructure in plain language.
-Inultus collects PyInfra facts across your fleet and returns structured data: OS versions, installed packages, running services, kernel versions, open ports.
+The AI collects PyInfra facts across your fleet and returns structured data: OS versions, installed packages, running services, kernel versions, open ports.
+Every call is logged in the session audit trail.

 inultus